 On successful completion of the course the participant should:

-• have obtained knowledge on the practical aspects of the interpretation of experimental results in the framework of standard setting, notification and registration of substances;
+- have obtained knowledge on the practical aspects of the interpretation and presentation of experimental results in the framework of standard setting, notification and registration of substances;

-• have obtained insight in the role of toxicologists in the field of regulatory toxicology, either working for a national or international regulatoy authority, for industry or for other stakeholders.
+- have obtained insight in the role of toxicologists in the field of regulatory toxicology, either working for a national or international regulatory authority, for industry or for other stakeholders

 The participants are expected to actively particpate in the discussions during the course and have to take a written exam on the lessons learned at the end of the course.